neinteractiveliterature/intercode/README.md

 4. Install [ruby-build](https://github.com/sstephenson/ruby-build#readme)
 5. Install the Ruby version Intercode requires: `rbenv install`
 6. Install Bundler: `gem install bundler`
-7. Edit your hosts file (typically found in `/etc/hosts` on Mac and Linux systems) and add the following line: `127.0.0.1 intercode.dev`
+7. Edit your hosts file (typically found in `/etc/hosts` on Mac and Linux systems) and add the following line: `127.0.0.1 intercode.test`
 8. From the Intercode source folder:
   1. Install all the dependencies of Intercode:
     1. Install PostgreSQL.
 With Homebrew: `brew install postgres`